Lighthouses of Spain: Ceuta

 Notable faux lighthouses:

 - Parque Maritimo del Mediterraneo (1995).
 Ceuta's maritime park has a well-known faux lighthouse, designed as a replica of the Punta Almina light tower.
-Xavier Rivera has a photo, and Bing has a satellite view.
+Javier Rivera has a photo, and Bing has a satellite view.

 Adjoining pages: North: Gibraltar | East: Morocco